Get a powerful VPN you can trust

 OpenVPN

 OpenVPN is a widely used, open-source VPN protocol known for its strong security and flexibility.
-It’s currently considered one of the top VPN tunneling protocols because of its encryption strength, customizability, and ability to get past firewalls.
+Its strength in encryption, customizability, and ability to bypass firewalls make it one of the most popular VPN tunneling protocols.

 • Security: High